 By establishing offices in EU countries, FS companies can spread the currency risk of their earnings to make sure sudden or even long-term decline in one is balanced against income streams in another.
 Most FS companies are global; none would relish the prospect of being exposed to a single source of currency earnings.

 Financial planning issues relating to Brexit and EU residency

 British citizens who live and/or work in EU countries can take a leaf out of the FS company book.
 The principles of effective financial planning apply equally to individuals as well as to global companies.

-The current uncertainties make it harder for people to plan, or even decide on where to start planning.
+The current uncertainties make it harder for people to plan or even decide on where to start planning.
 For most people, residency is the logical place to begin.
-Residency drives tax status and, despite perceptions to the contrary, can help reduce liabilities for certain individuals.
+Residency drives tax status and can help reduce liabilities for certain individuals despite perceptions to the contrary.

-Potential adverse tax consequences when becoming fully resident of an EU country is one of the main reasons many British people retain UK tax residency, even if their status is a little blurred.
+Potential adverse tax consequences when becoming fully resident of an EU country are among the main reasons many British people retain UK tax residency, even if their status is a little blurred.
 UK tax-efficient investments such as ISAs might become taxable.
-Pensions might be subject to higher rates of income tax for those who either choose to become tax resident in an EU country or realise that they must do so in order to comply with the law.
+Pensions might be subject to higher income tax rates for those who either choose to become tax-resident in an EU country or realise that they must do so to comply with the law.

 The good news is that there are various ways to legally avoid taxation on assets held in the UK.
 Similar tax breaks are available locally in many cases.
 French residents, for example, can invest in Assurance Vie investment contracts which grow tax-free.
 Tax payable on withdrawals is only applicable to the growth element and, even then, at attractive rates.
 Similar tax-efficient investments also exist for residents of Spain in the form of Spanish compliant bonds.